spenserblack/ods-rs/README.md

   Dice,
 };

-// Quickly generating a set of Dice and rolling them if quickroll("1d2") == 1 {
+// Quickly generating a set of Dice and rolls them if quickroll("1d2") == 1 {
     println!("Heads!");
 } else {